magento/knowledge-base/src/troubleshooting/general/product-recommendations-do-not-show-in-page-builder.md

 labels: troubleshooting,Magento Commerce,Magento commerce Cloud,on-premise,cloud architecture,Page Builder,Product Recommendations,
 ---

-This article provides a solution for the issue of Product Recommendations option not showing in Page Builder.
+This article provides a solution for the issue where Product Recommendations option is not showing in Page Builder.

 ## Affected products and versions

-* Adobe Commerce (all versions)
+* Adobe Commerce (all deployment methods)

 ## Issue